AbateLab/Barcoding/README.md

 \>"center2"
 [id10, id11, ...]

-It is recommended to run with -v (verbose), or at least save the terminal output to a file, because information such as #unique barcodes, #barcodes cut, %reads cut, #clusters formed will be printed.
+It is recommended to run with -v (verbose), or at least save the terminal output to a file, because information such as #unique barcodes, #barcodes cut, %reads cut, #clusters formed will be offered through it.

-TODO:Everything
+TODO:Testing Logic (pcrErrorSimulation)

 ###jackpotQC.py:
 jackpotQC provides visualizations for "jackpotting" of barcode groups, or the quality of PCR amplifying different sequences in hugely uneven quantities.
 Input a fasta/q file of sequences, and jackpottogram will create a histogram, and a pie chart based on the number of copies of each unique sequence.